pyload/pyload/README.md

 #### Permission denied

-Under Unix-based systems, try to install the `pyload-ng` package with root privileges.
+Under Unix-based systems, try to install pyLoad with root privileges.

 Prefix the installation command with `sudo`, like:

     sudo pip install pyload-ng

-Under Windows systems, open a _Command Prompt as administrator_ to install the `pyload-ng` package with root privileges.
+Under Windows systems, open a _Command Prompt as administrator_ to install pyLoad with root privileges.

 You can also try to install the `pyload-ng` package **without** root privileges.

 Append the option `--user` to the installation command, like:

     pip install --user pyload-ng

+### Uninstallation

+To uninstall pyLoad, type the command:

+    pip uninstall --yes pyload-ng

+Note that this will not remove any installed dependencies.

+#### Permission denied

+Under Unix-based systems, try to uninstall pyLoad with root privileges.

+Prefix the installation command with `sudo`:

+    sudo pip uninstall --yes pyload-ng

+Under Windows systems, open a _Command Prompt as administrator_ to uninstall pyLoad with root privileges.

 Licensing